Renset/macai/README.md

 Project is in the active development phase.

 ## Contributions
 Contributions are welcome.
-Take a look at [macai project page](https://github.com/users/Renset/projects/1) and [Issues page](https://github.com/Renset/macai/issues) to see planned features/bug fixes, or create a new one.
+Take a look at [Issues page](https://github.com/Renset/macai/issues) to see already added features/bugs before creating new one.
+If you plan to fix bug or implement a feature, select any of the open _unassigned_ issues, assign to yourself and feel free to start working on it.

 ## Screenshots